TheThingsArchive/ttn/cmd/docs/README.md

 **Options**

 ```
       --cache                             Add a cache in front of the database
+      --http-address string               The IP address where the gRPC proxy should listen (default "0.0.0.0")
+      --http-port int                     The port where the gRPC proxy should listen (default 8080)
+      --master-auth-servers stringSlice   Auth servers that are allowed to manage this network (default [ttn-account])
       --redis-address string              Redis server and port (default "localhost:6379")
       --redis-db int                      Redis database
       --server-address string             The IP address to listen for communication (default "0.0.0.0")
       --server-port int                   The port for communication (default 1900)
 ```

+### ttn discovery gen-cert

+ttn gen-cert generates a TLS Certificate

+**Usage:** `ttn discovery gen-cert`

+### ttn discovery gen-keypair

+ttn gen-keypair generates a public/private keypair

+**Usage:** `ttn discovery gen-keypair`

 ## ttn handler